jammastergirish/LLMProbe/README.md

 ### Locally

-You need to run the following command in Terminal.

 `./run.sh`

 This will install the `uv` package manager, if you don't already have it, and start the Streamlit app.